Lurk/filters/readme.md

 Value can be either string, number, or boolean type.

 ### Operators
-Filters package uses this comparison query operators for every type of value:
+Filters package uses this comparison query operators:

 0. equals
 1. not equals